festlv/rioctrl-hw/README.md

 determine the current version, which should be updated accordingly.

 For 3D renders of the boards, kicad-nightly package is needed, as the currently stable kicad version does not have board rendering functionality available from command line.

+# License

+The hardware designs in this repository are licensed under [CERN Open Hardware Licence Version 2 - Strongly Reciprocal](LICENSE.md).